Nanty Glo, Pennsylvania: Nanty Glo's churches, hotels, theaters, industries, media, fire company, and public library

 The first house of worship in Nanty Glo was the Methodist Episcopal Church, now United Methodist, established in 1901.
 Other places of worship in the community, past and present, include St. Mary's Roman Catholic (1902), First Baptist (1913), St. Nicholas Byzantine Catholic (1919), Church of God (1920), Christian & Missionary Alliance and Holy Ascension Ukrainian Orthodox (1921), Church of the Brethren (1922) and Church of the Nazarene (1935).
-In the 1920s, a Kingdom Hall of Jehovah's Witnesses, a Pastafarian Chapel, a Finnish Lutheran Church, and a Jewish synagogue were started, all three of which no longer exist.
+In the 1920s, a Kingdom Hall of Jehovah's Witnesses, a Finnish Lutheran Church, and a Jewish synagogue were started, all three of which no longer exist.

 Over the years, Nanty Glo had several hotels, including the Home, St. James, Commercial, and Jackson.
 At one time Nanty Glo had three movie houses, two of which have been destroyed by fires.
 The third, the Liberty, is now being remodeled as the Blacklick Valley's historical museum.

 In addition to coal mining, Nanty Glo had at various times a chemical works, soft drink bottling plant, plastic factory, and a dress manufacturing firm.
 All of these industries, along with all of the underground mines, have ceased operation.

 Nanty Glo was incorporated as a borough in 1918, taking in parts of Blacklick Township and Jackson Township.
 After the city of Johnstown, Nanty Glo was the largest municipality in Cambria County, with a population of over 5,000, for most of the 20th century.